near/NEPs/specs/Standards/NonFungibleToken/Core.md

 // Take some action after receiving a non-fungible token
 //
 // Requirements:
-// * Contract MUST restrict calls to this function to a set of whitelisted NFT
+// * Contract MUST restrict calls to this function to a set of allowlisted NFT
 //   contracts
 //
 // Arguments: